pagliares/jpa-hands-on/README.md

 }
 </pre>

 - I updated the CustomerTest (methods createCustomer and updateCustomer) to read phone information from the keyboard.
 - I updated the method populateCustomerTable in the class Database utility to persist some phone numbers associated with customers.
 - I updated the <property name="eclipselink.ddl-generation" value="drop-and-create-tables"/> on persistence.xml to allow dropping database tables every time i Run the classes CustomerTest and CabinTest.

-### 15 - jpa-hands-on
+### 15 - Mapping a unidirectional one-to-many relationship with a join table

+<a href="https://github.com/pagliares/jpa-hands-on#outline">Back to Outline</a></br>
+<strong>Project source</strong>: Source_Code/15/jpa-hands-on

+<strong> Introduction </strong>

 -  Some developers prefer to use an association table when mapping an <strong>UNIDIRECTIONAL ONE-TO-MANY</strong> relationship, such as Customer and Phone (See previous example in this repository).
 - In this scenario, the association table has two columns with foreign keys pointing to both CUSTOMER and PHONE records.
 - To have this type of mapping, we need to change from a @JoinColumn annotation (see previous example) in our Customer bean class to a @JoinTable annotation.

 <pre>
 @Entity